python/devguide/developer-workflow/extension-modules.rst

 .. code-block:: shell

-   $ ./configure --with-pydebug
+   ./configure --with-pydebug
-   $ make
+   make

-.. tip:: Use ``make -j12`` to speed-up the compilation if you have enough CPU cores.
+.. tip:: Use ``make -j12`` to speed-up compilation if you have enough CPU cores.

 Troubleshooting
 ^^^^^^^^^^^^^^^

-This section addresses common issues that developers may face when following this tutorial.
+This section addresses common issues that you may face when following this tutorial.

 ``make regen-configure`` does not work!
 .......................................

-Since this rule requires Docker to be running and a Docker instance, the following can be done on Linux platforms (systemctl-based):
+Since this rule requires Docker to be running and a Docker instance, the following can be done on Linux platforms (``systemctl``-based):

 .. code-block:: shell

-   $ systemctl status docker        # is the docker service running?
-   $ sudo systemctl start docker    # start it if not!
-   $ sudo systemctl restart docker  # or restart it!
+   systemctl status docker         # is the docker service running? sudo systemctl start docker     # start it if not! sudo systemctl restart docker   # or restart it!

-If Docker complains about missing permissions, the following StackOverflow post could be useful in solving the issue: `How to fix docker: permission denied
+If Docker complains about missing permissions, this Stack Overflow post could be useful in solving the issue: `How to fix docker: permission denied
 <https://stackoverflow.com/q/48957195/9579194>`_.